Updated September 29, 2023

 SCOUT

-Scout is a lively younger dog, between 2-3 years old.
-Not sure of the mix, but she is 40 pounds, and may have some Catahoula in her mix.
-She is pretty good with other dogs who are dog social and like to play.
+Scout is a lively younger dog, around 3 years old.
+She is 40 pounds, and has some boxer in her mix.
+She is pretty good with other dogs who are dog social and like to play, but we would like her to start off as the only dog or maybe potentially buddy up with a male dog.